R/V Kilo Moana

 Staging Bay and Science Stores

 The Staging Bay is a multipurpose area that usually sees a lot of foot traffic.
-The CTD is also often time stored in this bay for more comfortable sampling of the package.
 This space can also be used as a storage area, or for staging upcoming experiments.
 The Staging Bay is also the designated muster area for the science party, so in the event of any sort of emergency situation, this is where you will gather for a head count and specific instructions on emergency response.

 370 sq. ft.